grafana/terraform-provider-grafana/README.md

   direct {}
 }
 ```
-2. Run `go build` in this directory to get the binary, Terraform will use the binary you just built (it should print out a warning) for every terraform plan/apply.
+2. Run `go build` in this directory to get the binary, Terraform will use the binary you just built for every terraform plan/apply (it should print out a warning).
 No need to run terraform init.

 ### Running Tests